Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 #### Microsoft Feature Management Schema

 Added support for variant feature flags defined using [Microsoft Feature Management schema](https://github.com/microsoft/FeatureManagement/blob/c5fab16dbf1450dce0bbfe7c4207da735ff31916/Schema/FeatureManagement.v2.0.0.schema.json).
 Variants and telemetry can be declared using [Microsoft Feature Flag schema v2](https://github.com/microsoft/FeatureManagement/blob/c5fab16dbf1450dce0bbfe7c4207da735ff31916/Schema/FeatureFlag.v2.0.0.schema.json).
 Here is a [Sample](https://github.com/microsoft/FeatureManagement-Dotnet/blob/f47e188babea0a91488d2e6a0b2ab4c9405d0794/examples/VariantAndTelemetryDemo/appsettings.json#L12).

-### Breaking Changes

-1. The constructor of `FeatureTagHelper` has been adjusted to take both an `IFeatureManager` and an `IVariantFeatureManager` for backwards compatability.
-Most use cases don't directly use the constructor, but if the constructor is directly called, the call will need to be adjusted to pass the additional parameter.

 ## 4.0.0-preview4 - Jul 19, 2024